 Eat whole, healthy foods and limit any processed foods and all refined sugars.
 Now is also a good time to avoid dairy products which can lead to increased mucus production- you don’t need that.

 Wondering if you should workout with a cold or stay home to rest?

-If you’re feeling a little sluggish but still want to workout, please be sure to disinfect everything you touch.
+And remember, always disinfect everything you touch.
 Handles on the rower, barbell, medicine ball, etc.

-Stay healthy this cold season!
+Stay healthy this season!